Carbon farming Australia – Carbon Offset Projects

 8. Waste and wastewater e.g. capture and combustion of landfill gas and agricultural waste

-Note new methods are continuously being developed and people can even nominate ideas for the CER to consider for next round of ERF method priorities.
+Note new methods are continuously being developed and people can even nominate ideas for the CER to consider for next round of method priorities.

 Take a look at the carbon farming projects happening around Australia here.